Code-Institute-Submissions/ms1-go2snow/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/?gclid=EAIaIQobChMIn-_lgbiJ7QIVn4BQBh1X3Av6EAAYASAAEgL1XfD_BwE) - used for the creation of wireframes

 #### Version Control:
-- [Github](https://github.com/) - Used to store the code and using Github Pages to deploy the website.
+- [Github](https://github.com/) - Used to store the code and use of Github Pages to deploy the website.
 - [Gitpod](https://gitpod.io/) - Used as the primary version control IDE for development to further push and commit code to Gihub.

 #### Other: